Melodie97/SQL-Projects/Mobile Banking Analytics/README.md

 - Identify if a feature needs to be optimized or improved

 The analytics involved tracking customer transactions using the different features of the mobile app and placing customers in a frequency bucket according their frequency.

-This project just highlights analytics done one one app feature which is airtime purchase. to the frequency of their transactions.
+This project only highlights analytics done one one app feature which is airtime purchase. to the frequency of their transactions.
 Some of the skills used include: CTEs, Joins, Window functions, Group by etc.